Oops! Something went wrong while submitting the form

 I'm energized by the steady and deliberate journey from ignorance to competence.
 My analytical background is always searching for reasons and causes and how we can affect these factors.
 I like to challenge other people: “Prove it.
 Show me why what you are claiming is true."
 Never to disprove other people’s ideas, but to insist that the theories and root causes we base our decisions on are sound.
 I take great satisfaction in being busy ánd productive and to alternate between individual and team work.

 I was born in 1982 in Zwolle, in the Netherlands.
 I lived in Hattem, Tiel, Amersfoort, Utrecht, Breukelen (yes, Brooklyn), Hoofddorp and now live in Amsterdam.
 Until 2004 I spent most of my time swimming, won several Dutch championships and participated in European championship tournaments.

 I studied Applied Cognitive Psychology at the University of Utrecht.
 I was board member of the Student Group of Social Sciences (SGS) in 2006/2007.
 For more info about my study/CV you can take a look at my LinkedIn Profile.

 I have spent the past decade working on improving digital customer experiences;

 I work with mixed teams of stakeholders, analysts, researchers, ux/ui designers and developers, both locally and internationally;

 Setting up and leading user experience and conversion optimisation teams;

 Setting up usability and A/B testing procedures;

-Blogging and speaking about Magento and (Online) Psychology at events.
+Sharing knowledge: blogging and speaking about Magento, (Online) Psychology and digital user experience at events.

 Online Communities and Events